 Working on major projects in times of crisis will make the impact only more severe.
 All new major structural or property improvements and domestic installations that have high financial demands should be put on hold till after the crisis.

 Again, there is what you can do with what you have than you are doing currently.
 You should take stock and look at what you have with fresh eyes and you will see they are more valuable than you actually think.
 Doing this will both help you cultivate the attitude of gratitude for what you have and help you create a new income upgrade you never thought of.

 7. Save, conserve and protect your resources

 Wastefulness will always bring poverty even in times when there is no crisis.
 It becomes even more severe during a crisis.
 If you do not protect, preserve and save the resources you possess, you will continue to dwindle.

 Since you have read this far, it means you are intentional about thriving in life.
 You can use the Successful Life Calculator and Worksheet to predict and design your success in life.
-That is just one of the $150 worth of resources I am releasing to you here for a limited time.
+That is just one of the $1,000 total worth of resources I am releasing to you here for a limited time.
+Grab your access now.